Fun Sound Activities for Kids Aged 5-12: Safe and Educational Play at Home (2025 Update)

 • 2 paper cups

-• String (about 2 metres long)
+• A piece of string (about 2 metres long)

 • Scissors